gsmith77/react-app-with-state-management/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 # react-app-with-state-management

+## Current Goals:

+- Build out Twitter userface with css.
+- Build out the entire home page.
+- Build one more page out to show that you can:
+  - Create a consistent css theme across all pages (parent css > children css files)